 1. Use Your Freezer

 When it’s just the two of you, your freezer is a huge asset.
-It will help you to not waste food and will help you to not have to cook every night while still eating home-cooked meals.
+It will keep you from wasting food and will make it so you don’t have to cook every night.

 We eat a lot of soup, and I generally make way too much.
 Like, enough for 10 people or more.
 I can’t help it.
 It just happens.
 We don’t mind eating soup for a few days in a row, but I don’t want our extra soup to go bad and I don’t want to get sick of it.

 When I make too much of a certain dish, I refrigerate how much I think we’ll eat in the next few days and then I freeze the extras.
-Then in a few weeks or months I can pull it out of the freezer and have dinner ready to go.
+In a few weeks or months I can pull it out of the freezer and have dinner ready to go.

 You can do this if you make a huge batch of cookies, soup, or a giant casserole.